 As shown in the comparison picture, Challenge butter is one of the two lightest shade.
 Flavor-wise, like most American style butter, it’s pretty bland and mild.
 The sour flavor is mild enough that you can neglect it.
 Of course, fat is at 80% for standard grade AA butter.

-Challenge also has a line of European style butter that is at 83% and cost about $3.48/8oz sticks, which label as Danish Creamery.
+Challenge also has a line of European style butter that is at 83% and cost about $3.48/8oz sticks.
 Taste and flavor are fine, but it’s missing some of the bolder flavor and easier to fade away as compared to some of my favorites.
 Could be due to shelf-life, cause you know, butter flavor, taste, and aroma are really affected by how they are stored, displayed, shelf lives…

 3. Kerrygold Pure Irish butter